prog4biol/pfb2019/README.md

 ```
 > The literal value of 'dna' is printed to the screen.
 The variable called 'dna' is not interpolated when it is inside of quotes.

-Let's see what happens when we give print() two literal strings as arguments:
+Let's see what happens when we give print() two literal strings as arguments.
 ```python
 >>> print("ATG","GGTCTAC")
 ATG GGTCTAC
 ```
 > We get the two literal strings printed to the screen separated by a space

 What if you do not want your strings separated by a space?
-Use the concatenation operator to concatenate the two strings before or within the print() function:
+Use the concatenation operator to concatenate the two strings before or within the print() function.
 ```python
 >>> print("ATG"+"GGTCTAC")
 ATGGGTCTAC